-US 56 is an east-west road located in the southern Douglas County.
+US 56 is an east-west road located in southern Douglas County.
 It extends from I-35 through Douglas County and traverses the City of Baldwin.
 US 59 is the primary north-south roadway in the County passing through Lawrence.

 K-10 extends from I-70 west of Lawrence to Kansas City, Kansas, passing through Lawrence and Eudora.
 As it passes through Lawrence the route includes portions of Iowa and 23rd Streets.
-Future plans for K-10 involve a new highway section on the south side of Lawrence to avoid utilizing City streets as part of the route; however this project has been delayed indefinitely due to land acquisition issues.
+Future plans for K-10 involve a new highway section on the south side of Lawrence to avoid utilizing City streets as part of the route; however this project has been delayed.